Is measuring social media ROI possible?

 - Amplification Rate: This metric goes beyond the share metric to measure the ratio of shares per post to the number of overall followers.
 In other words, your post is shared by your target audience, who in turn share it with their audience, who in turn share it with their audience.
-Amplification rate measures the ripple effect of your message.
+The amplification rate measures the ripple effect of your message.
 You can use shares, retweets, repins, or a combination.
-Take your desired metric during a set period, divide by your total followers (or page likes) and multiply by 100 to get your amplification rate.
+Take your desired metric during a set period, divide by your total followers (or page likes), and multiply by 100 to get your amplification rate.

 - Visits: Although the end goal of social media metrics is not to measure eyeballs, the number of visits does play a key role in developing your formula for engagement.
 As your visits go up, your engagement metrics should follow.
 If this isn’t the case, then your content should be tweaked to resonate more with your target audience.
 Engagement metrics allow you to zoom into the response of your target market and understand if the content that you are providing is piquing their interest or not.

 Your reach and engagement will help you find out where you stand in terms of brand awareness.
 If you have a high level of engagement, and your reach is solid, too, it will prove that you are popular…but what about profitable?

 Engagement is an important part of the process of communicating with your target market.
 But when it comes to asking them to buy your products or services, how many of your followers would follow through?